Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 Outside of the school, I worked closely with the [Scottish Women's Development Forum](https://www.scottishwdf.com/) of Police Scotland.
 They're a group who represent women within Police Scotland — all the women staff and officers.
-It's a voluntary organisation because police forces keep saying they're "trying their best to accommodate the welfare of their employees", but claim they "do not have the funds" for formal support.
+It's a voluntary organisation because, although police forces keep saying they're "trying their best to accommodate the welfare of their employees", but claim they "do not have the funds" for formal support.
 So volunteers step forward to fill the gap.
 I also worked with broader groups like the [Scottish Institute for Policing Research](https://www.sipr.ac.uk/) and the Academic Team of Police Scotland.